One reason people stay away from Christianity is not because they don’t know any Christians.

-Our actions and our words as a follower of Jesus have the power to attract or repel people from Christianity.
+Our actions and our words as followers of Jesus have the power to attract or repel people from Christianity.

 The number of people who never go to church or follow Jesus keeps growing.
-And their thinking keeps changing too (I’ve outlined 15 characteristics of unchurched people here).
+And their thinking keeps changing.

 So what can we do about it?

-This post was inspired by a great piece by Scott Dannemiller recently profiled in the Huffington Post in which Dannemiller urged Christians to stop saying “feeling blessed” whenever something good came their way.
+This post was originally inspired by a piece by Scott Dannemiller wrote, in which Dannemiller urged Christians to stop saying “feeling blessed” whenever something good came their way.
 He makes a thoughtful, insightful argument around that.

 1. Prayer works